The PAU Survey: The $i$-band galaxy luminosity function from the present-day to $z = 2$: Estimating the luminosity function from observations

 Qualitatively, the observed and predicted LFs of red and blue galaxies agree.
 The turnover at faint magnitudes is arguably less well reproduced for red galaxies than for blue galaxies; this difference becomes more apparent with increasing redshift.

 We take another view of the evolution of the red and blue LF in Fig.~\ref{fig:LC_PAUS_red_blue_evol_W3}.
 Here we just show the observed LF estimated in the bigger of the PAUS fields, W3.
 No model LFs are plotted in this figure to allow us to focus on how the observational estimate of the LFs evolve.
 There is more evolution in the shape of the faint-end of the red LF at low redshift, than in the blue LF, which retains a power-law shape.
 At intermediate and high redshifts, we see a shift in the LF from $L_*$ and brighter.
 This shift is more pronounced for blue galaxies than red ones.
 At the very highest redshifts, the break in the LF becomes less severe due to photometric redshift outliers.
+We note that a morphological separation could provide a more physically motivated classification; however, such measurements are not currently available for the PAUS data.
+The colour-based criteria used in this work is applied consistently to both the observation data and the mock catalogue.